Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEAdvertData.rst

 NA

-.. note :: Refer to “gap_le_types.h” or Bluetooth specifications for full list of device appearance values.

-   “BLEAdvertData.h” must be included to use the class function.
+.. note :: Refer to "gap_le_types.h" or Bluetooth specifications for full list of device appearance values.
+"BLEAdvertData.h" must be included to use the class function.

 **BLEAdvertData::getManufacturer**
 ----------------------------------